 - 12 months of protection against fleas, worms and ticks – with medication posted to you quarterly, for your convenience.
 Nasty tick-borne infections such as Lymes disease are increasing, so it’s advisable to reduce the risk by using regular protection.

-- A 20% discount on kennel cough and rabies vaccinations.
+- A 20% discount on additional vaccines such as rabies vaccinations.

 - A 10% discount on dental procedures, food, in-house blood testing, toys, leads, collars and long term medications for conditions such as osteoarthritis, diabetes, epilepsy, cognitive dysfunction and cardiac disease.

-- Optional lungworm cover, for just £5 per 25kg of bodyweight per month – which can save you up to £50 per year.
-Lungworm is now endemic throughout much of the UK, including a few confirmed cases in and around Uddingston.
+- Optional lungworm cover - Lungworm is now endemic throughout much of the UK, including a few confirmed cases in and around Uddingston.
 Preventative treatment is advised if your dog is at risk of contracting lungworm.
 The risk is high if they ingest slugs and snails, or lick the slime from these common garden creatures, as they carry the lungworm larvae.
-Our Healthy Pet Plan includes two extra doses of Milprazon wormer on a quarterly basis.
-If this product is given as a monthly dose, instead of the routine quarterly dose, it will protect against lungworm instead of simply treating it.

 Our rabbit plan also includes: